xjohnfit/calculator_js/README.md

 # calculator_js
-Calculator written in only 25 lines of javascript to show the power of eval().
+Calculator written in only 25 lines of javascript to show the power of eval();